CISecurity/ControlsAssessmentSpecification/control-15/control-15.7.rst

 .. list-table::

 	* - **Metric**
-	  - What percentage of AES-capable devices still support less-than-secure cipher suites?
+	  - What percentage of AES-capable devices are configured to use cipher suites leveraging AES?
 	* - **Calculation**
-	  - :code:`M1 / M2`
+	  - :code:`M8 / M4`

 .. history
 .. authors